Choosing The Correct Socket

 SOCKET DRIVE SIZES – TORQUE LIMITS & MAXIMUM TYPICAL LOADING

 Generally speaking, the limiting factor on torque for most larger impact sockets is the size of the square drive, due to the fact that on such sockets the square drive size is smaller than the nut opening size.
-Just as a chain is only as strong as its weakest link, an impact socket/power tool connection is generally limited by the smaller of the two ends.
-For example, while a 3-1/2″ 6-point impact socket may be capable of handling several thousand foot-pounds of force, if the square drive size on that socket is only 3/4″ drive, the socket will be limited substantially in the amount of torque it can be used for, not at all by wall thicknesses or material strength or really any property of the socket at all – but reduced instead by the inherent limitations of the 3/4″ section of steel driving it, on the end of the impact wrench.
+Just as a chain is only as strong as its weakest link, an impact socket/power tool connection is generally limited by the smaller mass of the two connections.

-Conversely, if the square drive is large and nut end is small, such as a 1-1/2″ drive socket with 7/8″ 12-point nut size, you will be limited to what is appropriate for a 7/8″ nut, even though your 1-1/2″ drive tool might be capable of delivering 10,000 ft-lbs.
-The smallest end (nut size versus square drive) is generally the limiting factor when evaluating socket sizes and square drives to determine reasonable torque limits.
+Conversely, if the square drive is large, and nut end is small (such as a 1-1/2″ drive socket with a little 7/8″ 12-point nut size), you will be limited to what is appropriate for a 7/8″ nut, even though your 1-1/2″ drive tool might be capable of delivering 10,000 ft-lbs.
+The smallest connection (nut size versus square drive) is generally the limiting factor when evaluating socket sizes and square drives to determine reasonable torque limits.

 Industry standard impact sockets (those meeting ANSI, ASME, specifications for example) are generally designed to handle the amount of torque typical to the NUT SIZE it fits with, regardless of square drive size.
 So generally speaking a size 7/8″ socket will be deemed appropriate for loads common to a 7/8″ nut, whether the drive size is 3/8″ or 1-1/2″ drive.
-All of IMPERIAL-Newton Corp designs exceed ANSI/ASME B107 load test requirements, and are designed for heavy duty industrial applications where loads are taken to the limit.
-In applications where rust, fouled threads, or other problems are causing extremely high loads to be required – contact us about our special line of Extreme Duty designs which are capable of handling even the most extreme loading or high duty cycle applications.
+All of IMPERIAL-Newton Corp steel designs exceed ANSI/ASME B107 load test requirements, and all of our products are designed for heavy duty industrial applications where loads are taken to the maximum limits.
+In applications where rust, fouled threads, or other problems are causing extremely high loads – contact us about our special line of Extreme Duty designs which are capable of handling even the most extreme loading or high duty cycle applications.
 Including non-sparking, acidic and high magnetism applications.

 |3/4″ Square Drive||1,500 ft-lbs [2,035 Nm]|